Effect-TS/schema/README.md

 In some cases, we may need to transform the output of a schema to a different type.
 For instance, we may want to parse a string into a number, or we may want to transform a date string into a `Date` object.

-To perform these kinds of transformations, the `@effect/schema` library provides the `transform` and `transformOrFail` combinators.
+To perform these kinds of transformations, the `@effect/schema` library provides the `transform` and `transformEither` combinators.

 The `transform` combinator takes a target schema, a transformation function from the source type to the target type, and a reverse transformation function from the target type back to the source type.
 It returns a new schema that applies the transformation function to the output of the original schema before returning it.
 If the original schema fails to decode a value, the transformed schema will also fail.